 After the surgery, you are taken to a recovery area, where you stay for a few hours, until your condition is stable.
-Often, you can see and hold your baby during this time.
+Your baby will be with you during this time.

-During the first day after having a cesarean, you will spend most of the time in bed.
+During the first day after having a cesarean, you will spend a lot of time in bed.
 After that, you will gradually increase your activity so you can build the strength you need to take care of yourself and the baby at home.
 The recovery time from a cesarean delivery is usually longer than from a vaginal delivery, because the procedure is a surgical one.
-Typically you stay in the hospital for three-four days, sometimes longer if complications arise.
+Typically you stay in the hospital for three days, sometimes longer if complications arise.